 Considering a career in YouTube live streaming?
-Learn how much you can expect to earn from each stream based on your view count and overall following.
+Today we'll take a look at how much you can expect to earn from each stream based on your view count and overall following.

 YouTube recently lowered the eligibility requirements for the YouTube Partner Program (YPP) in select countries to the following: